• Home

 Thirteen Ways of Looking

-How can we use sensor technology to detect distractions and block them?
+This project explores the use of sensor technology to detect distractions and block them while focusing on work.

 Project